-The conditions are inclusive of all-time low-interest rates that are expected to rise, overvalued stock markets, and an international monetary system that is debt-laden.
+The present conditions include all-time low-interest rates expected to rise, overvalued stock markets, and an international monetary system that is debt-laden.

-In the past, significant aspects such as a stock market peak, or a bottom in interest rate, and monetary collapse, have occurred in a scattered manner.
+In the past, significant aspects such as a stock market peak, or a bottom in interest rate, and a monetary collapse, have occurred in a scattered manner.
 The big stock market crash of the Great Depression occurred in 1929, the collapse of the monetary system (dollar/gold revaluation) occurred in 1933/1934, and the interest rates reportedly bottomed around 1941.
-The bottom in interest rates or the peak in government bonds in 1941 is a likely touch point since when the silver prices took off and have been on the rise for years.
+The bottom in interest rates or the peak in government bonds in 1941 is a likely touchpoint since the silver prices took off and had been rising for years.

 At present, with the events being more concentrated, there is a likelihood of an explosive rise in the price of silver with the occurrence of all of these events.

 The various chart sources on the precious white metal depict two fractals highlighting how the period from 1921 to 1941 is similar to 1980 to 2016 for the silver market.
-The fractals depict the existence in conditions that are relative to interest rate peaks and bottoms including the Dow/Gold ratio peaks.
+The fractals depict conditions relative to interest rate peaks and bottoms, including the Dow/Gold ratio peaks.

 The concentrated occurrence of events is predicted as silver price positive.
 The stock market may peak this year, which in all probability may have already occurred, and a major US dollar collapse is expected this year or the next year.

-The silver prices and interest rates are likely to significantly rise.
-What could add the explosive effect are the extreme monetary distress and a stock market collapse, which could cause silver to rise higher than the occurrence in 1941 to 1980.
+The silver prices and interest rates are likely to rise significantly.
+What could add to the explosive effect are the extreme monetary distress and a stock market collapse, which could cause silver to rise higher than the occurrence in 1941 to 1980.